TerminalMC/ChatNotify/README.md

 for your username.
 You can change the color, formatting and sound options, but you can't remove it (if you try it will get added back automatically).
 If you don't want it, just set the color to "#FFFFFF" (white) and "playSound" to false.
-Add your own options below that.
+Add your own custom notifications below that.

 The number at the start of each notification block indicates its priority (smaller number means higher priority).
 This is so that if a chat message